When is the Homeschool Day Over?

-Homeschool would take more time if you were teaching complete sets of curriculum for all of the first grade, third grade, fifth grade (or whatever ages your kids are).
-I’m currently homeschooling ages 9, 10, 12, 15, and 17-year-old twins.
+Homeschool would take more time if you were teaching complete sets of curriculum for all of the first grade, third grade, and fifth grade (or whatever ages your kids are).
+I’m currently homeschooling ages 12, 13, and 15.
 We do Bible Study together, and I read aloud missionary stories and historical novels to all my kids.
 This not only builds family bonds and saves money … it saves time too.
-I’ve learned to teach toward the older kids and then add in fun activities for the younger kids to help them understand the concepts at their level.
+I’ve learned to teach to the older kids and then add fun activities for the younger kids to help them understand the concepts at their level.

 3. Start with the difficult and demanding subjects when setting your homeschool schedule.